-- Bridgepointe.
-The inventory also includes sites within Bridgepointe, an underutilized commercial shopping center, with significant amounts of surface parking, with the largest parcel at about 12 acres.
-[However only 8.5 acres, consisting of the surface parking lot at the east end of the shopping center, are contemplated for inclusion in the sites inventory.
-This site is estimated to produce 340 units.](#) There have been a variety of discussions with the shopping center's ownership representatives who have expressed interest in mixed-use redevelopment that includes both housing and commercial.
-By assuming mixed-use development on these parcels, primarily on the areas occupied by surface parking, the City is calculating the realistic capacity at 30 units per acre.
-The General Plan Update is exploring policies to create an updated Bridgepointe Area Plan that would guide redevelopment of the shopping center into a mixed-use neighborhood that supports a variety of housing types, including affordable housing.
-The draft land use plan designates Bridgepointe as Mixed-Use High, which would allow up to 200 units per acre.
+- Bridgepointe Shopping Center.
+The inventory includes a portion of the approximately 22 acres Bridgepointe Shopping Center, an underutilized commercial shopping center with significant amounts of surface parking.
+The portion of the site included in the Sites Inventory is approximately 8.5 acres and consists of the surface parking lot at the east end of the shopping center.
+This site is estimated to produce 340 units.
+There have been a variety of discussions with the shopping center's ownership representatives who have expressed interest in mixed-use redevelopment that includes both housing and commercial.
+By assuming mixed-use development on a portion of the site that is a surface parking, the City is calculating the realistic capacity at 30 units per acre.
+General Plan 2040 includes policies to update the Bridgepointe Area Plan that would guide redevelopment of the shopping center into a mixed-use neighborhood that supports a variety of housing types, including affordable housing.

+General Plan 2040's land use plan designates Bridgepointe as Mixed-Use High, which would allow up to 130 units per acre.
 A detailed narrative of the Bridgepointe site is provided in Appendix C.

-The new requirements for Affirmatively Further Fair Housing (AFFH), pursuant to AB 686, dictate that the city avoid, to the extent possible, the location of potential affordable housing in the inventory in a manner that would exacerbate existing concentrations of poverty, as well as contribute to increasing the number of lower-income households in lower-income neighborhoods.
-The city must also consider locating housing away from environmental constraints such as sea level rise or high fire hazard severity zones, and near areas of higher or highest opportunities [or are in affluent areas](#), including quality schools, parks, and educational opportunities.
+Locational Requirements of Sites.
+The new requirements for Affirmatively Further Fair Housing (AFFH), pursuant to AB 686, dictate that the City avoid, to the extent possible, the location of potential affordable housing in the inventory in a manner that would exacerbate existing concentrations of poverty, as well as contribute to increasing the number of lower-income households in lower-income neighborhoods.
+The City must also consider locating housing away from environmental constraints such as sea level rise or high fire hazard severity zones, and near areas of higher or highest opportunities or are in affluent areas, including quality schools, parks, and educational opportunities.
 The State indicates that jurisdictions consider the following factors when determining the best locations for affordable housing.